Key takeaways

 Your doctor may recommend that you avoid eating grapefruit and drinking grapefruit juice while taking Abilify.
 The drug can interact with this food and beverage.
 Grapefruit is a substance known as a strong CYP3A4 inhibitor.

 CYP3A4 is an enzyme in your liver that helps remove Abilify from your body.
 Strong inhibitors of this enzyme slow down the removal of Abilify.
 This can cause Abilify to build up in your system, which may increase the risk of side effects from the drug.
-(For more information about the side effects of Abilify, see this article.)
+(For more information about the side effects of Abilify, see this side effects article.)

 Avoiding grapefruit products while taking Abilify helps prevent the level of the drug in your body from becoming too high.